vercel/next.js/docs/api-reference/next/image.md

 ### blurDataURL

-A [Data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) to be used as a placeholder image while the final image loads.
-Only has any effect when combined with [`placeholder="blur"`](#placeholder).
+A [Data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) to be used as a placeholder image before the `src` image successfully loads.
+Only takes effect when combined with [`placeholder="blur"`](#placeholder).

 Must be a base64-encoded image.
 It will be enlarged and blurred, so a very small image (10px or